What to Do When Your 5 Year Old Won’t Stay in Bed

 How?
 Use a baby monitor.

-Set up the baby monitor in his room so that you can see what he’s up to in bed.
+Set up the baby monitor in his room so you can see what he’s up to.
 The minute he starts to get up, talk into the baby monitor so that he can hear you from his room.
 A simple “Stay in bed” can be enough to stop him from fully getting out.

 This can nip it in the bud much sooner than if he were to expend the energy to get out of bed, open the door, and come to you.
 Do it frequently enough and hopefully, he’ll get the point that you’ll remind him to stay in bed the moment he starts to get out.